dvygolov/skills-dolphin-anty/README.md

 # skills-dolphin-anty

-Public Dolphin Anty skill for Codex-style agents.
+Public Dolphin Anty skill for AI agents.

 ## What It Can Do